mzhukovaucsb/emoji_gestures/README.md

 The dataset contains 12 columns:

-• tweet_original - original text of the tweet
+• *tweet_original* - original text of the tweet

-• preprocessed - preprocessed text of the tweet (4 steps)
+• *preprocessed* - preprocessed text of the tweet (4 steps)

-• all_emoji - lists all emoji in a given tweet
+• *all_emoji* - lists all emoji in a given tweet

-•hashtags - lists all hashtags in a given tweet
+• *hashtags* - lists all hashtags in a given tweet

-• user_encoded - encoded Twitter user name: the first 3 characters of the user name and the first 3 characters of the user's location
+• *user_encoded* - encoded Twitter user name: the first 3 characters of the user name and the first 3 characters of the user's location

-• location_encoded - location of the user: "moscow", "moscow_region", or "other"
+• *location_encoded* - location of the user: "moscow", "moscow_region", or "other"

-• mention_present - checks whether each tweet contains url
+• *mention_present* - checks whether each tweet contains mention

-• url_present - checks whether each tweet contains url
+• *url_present* - checks whether each tweet contains url

-• preprocess_tweet - preprocessing step 1: tokenizing mentions, urls, and hashtags
+• *preprocess_tweet* - preprocessing step 1: tokenizing mentions, urls, and hashtags

-• lowercase_tweet - preprocessing step 2: lowercasing
+• *lowercase_tweet - preprocessing step 2: lowercasing

-• remove_punct_tweet - preprocessing step 3: removing punctuation
+• *remove_punct_tweet* - preprocessing step 3: removing punctuation

-• tokenize_tweet - preprocessing step 4: tokenizing
+• *tokenize_tweet* - preprocessing step 4: tokenizing